-Today we turn our data-collecting efforts to looking at a little Black Friday history, statistics and facts….
+Today we turn our data-collecting efforts to looking at a little Black Friday facts, history and statistics….

 I never understood Black Friday.
 People head out in the middle of the cold night (now almost afternoon) on Thanksgiving just to wait in line for hours to buy a deeply discounted item that is likely not on anyone’s actual holiday wish list just because of the deal.
 Given the amount of gifts that are returned promptly after Christmas, one can imagine that many of these Black Friday purchases are actually sent back.
 Sure, seems worth it.